 In 2016, the builder agreed to buy the 67-hectare Kingston Links Golf Course in the city’s south east from the LaManna family.

-This Rowville site has since been rezoned to allow for a low rise residential village branded Bankside.
+This Rowville site has since been rezoned to allow for a low rise residential village, Bankside.

 Pask Group has recently developed a prestige apartment complex, The Millswyn, in South Yarra, near the Royal Botanic Gardens.